-- Arranging less care than is needed to save money to maximise inheritance - Denying assistance to manage/monitor financial affairs - Denying assistance to access benefits - Misuse of personal allowance in a care home - Misuse of benefits or direct payments in a family home - Someone moving into a person's home and living rent free without agreement or under duress - False representation, using another person's bank account, cards or documents - Exploitation of a person's money or assets, e.g. unauthorised use of a car - Misuse of a power of attorney, deputy, appointeeship or other legal authority - Rogue trading eg. unnecessary or overpriced property repairs and failure to carry out agreed repairs or poor workmanship
+- Undue pressure, duress, threat, or undue influence put on the person in connection with loans, wills, property, inheritance or financial transactions - Arranging less care than is needed to save money to maximise inheritance - Denying assistance to manage/monitor financial affairs - Denying assistance to access benefits - Misuse of personal allowance in a care home - Misuse of benefits or direct payments in a family home - Someone moving into a person's home and living rent free without agreement or under duress - False representation, using another person's bank account, cards or documents - Exploitation of a person's money or assets, e.g. unauthorised use of a car - Misuse of a power of attorney, deputy, appointeeship or other legal authority - Rogue trading e.g. unnecessary or overpriced property repairs and failure to carry out agreed repairs or poor workmanship